How to Manage Your Money While Studying Abroad

 With every use of an ATM or card, an international convenience or exchange fee is charged.
 A smart choice is to open a bank account in a local branch using the following documents:

-• Passport as ID
+• list items Passport as ID

-• Local proof of address
+• list items Local proof of address

-• Enrolment verification letter
+• list items Enrolment verification letter

 Find Coupons and Discounts